-- 13.5B.3 An application under clause 13.5B.2.3 may be made during the period commencing one month prior to the scheduled release date and ending 2 hours prior to that date. - 13.5B.4 Subject to clauses 13.5B.5 and 13.5B.6, the Contractor may only refuse an application under clause 13.5B.2.3 if the Contractor has reasonable grounds for doing so which do not relate to the applicant's age, appearance, disability or medical condition, gender or gender reassignment, marriage or civil partnership, pregnancy or maternity, race, religion or belief, sexual orientation or social class. - 13.5B.5 The reasonable grounds referred to in clause 13.5B.4 may include the ground that the applicant will not, on or after the scheduled release date, live in the Contractor's practice area or does not intend to live in that area. - 13.5B.6 Where the Contractor's list of patients is closed, the Contractor may, by virtue of this clause, accept an application under clause 13.5B.2.3 if the applicant is an immediate family member of a registered patient. - 13.5B.7 Where the Contractor accepts an application from a person under clause 13.5B.2.3 for inclusion in the Contractor's list of patients, the Contractor: - 13.5B.7.1 must give notice in writing to the provider of the detained estate healthcare service or to the Board of that acceptance as soon as possible, and - 13.5B.7.2 is not required to provide primary medical services to that person until after the scheduled release date. - 13.5B.8 The Board must, on receipt of a notice given under clause 13.5B.7.1: - 13.5B.8.1 include the applicant in the Contractor's list of patients from the date notified to the Board the provider of the detained estate healthcare service; and - 13.5B.8.2 give notice in writing to the provider of the detained estate healthcare service of that acceptance. - 13.5B.9 Where the Contractor refuses an application made under clause 13.5B.2.3, the Contractor must give notice in writing of that refusal, and the reasons for it, to the provider of the detained estate healthcare service or to the Board before the end of the period of 14 days beginning with the date of the Contractor's decision to refuse. - 13.5B.10 The Contractor must: - 13.5B.10.1 keep a written record of: - (a) the refusal of any application under clause 13.5B.2.3; and - (b) the reasons for that refusal; and - 13.5B.10.2 make such records available to the Board on request.
+- 13.5B.2 This clause applies to a person who: - 13.5B.2.1 is serving a term of imprisonment of more than two years, or more than one term of imprisonment totalling, in the aggregate, more than two years; - 13.5B.2.2 is not registered as a patient with a provider of primary medical services; and - 13.5B.2.3 makes an application under this clause in accordance with clause 13.5B.3 to be included in the Contractor's list of patients by virtue of either clause 13.5B.1 or clause 13.5B.6 before the scheduled release date. - 13.5B.3 An application under clause 13.5B.2.3 may be made during the period commencing one month prior to the scheduled release date and ending 2 hours prior to that date. - 13.5B.4 Subject to clauses 13.5B.5 and 13.5B.6, the Contractor may only refuse an application under clause 13.5B.2.3 if the Contractor has reasonable grounds for doing so which do not relate to the applicant's age, appearance, disability or medical condition, gender or gender reassignment, marriage or civil partnership, pregnancy or maternity, race, religion or belief, sexual orientation or social class. - 13.5B.5 The reasonable grounds referred to in clause 13.5B.4 may include the ground that the applicant will not, on or after the scheduled release date, live in the Contractor's practice area or does not intend to live in that area. - 13.5B.6 Where the Contractor's list of patients is closed, the Contractor may, by virtue of this clause, accept an application under clause 13.5B.2.3 if the applicant is an immediate family member of a registered patient. - 13.5B.7 Where the Contractor accepts an application from a person under clause 13.5B.2.3 for inclusion in the Contractor's list of patients, the Contractor: - 13.5B.7.1 must give notice in writing to the provider of the detained estate healthcare service or to the Commissioner of that acceptance as soon as possible, and - 13.5B.7.2 is not required to provide primary medical services to that person until after the scheduled release date. - 13.5B.8 The Commissioner must, on receipt of a notice given under clause 13.5B.7.1: - 13.5B.8.1 include the applicant in the Contractor's list of patients from the date notified to the Commissioner the provider of the detained estate healthcare service; and - 13.5B.8.2 give notice in writing to the provider of the detained estate healthcare service of that acceptance. - 13.5B.9 Where the Contractor refuses an application made under clause 13.5B.2.3, the Contractor must give notice in writing of that refusal, and the reasons for it, to the provider of the detained estate healthcare service or to the Commissioner before the end of the period of 14 days beginning with the date of the Contractor's decision to refuse.

+13.5B.10 The Contractor must:

+13.5B.10.1 keep a written record of:

+- (a) the refusal of any application under clause 13.5B.2.3; and - (b) the reasons for that refusal; and - 13.5B.10.2 make such records available to the Commissioner on request.